Study Abroad Handbook

 - All courses must be taken for a letter grade.

-- Your courses must be appropriate to the liberal arts and sciences as defined by the Bates faculty and may not duplicate other courses applied toward the Bates degree.
-Business courses, for example, are not approved as they are not taught at Bates.
-Email your course selection to Mr. Das or Dean Sawyer to confirm their suitability for general credit.
+- Your courses must be appropriate to the liberal arts and sciences as defined by the Bates faculty for the fall or winter semester.
+Courses may not duplicate other courses applied toward the Bates degree.
+You should email your course selection to Mr. Das or Dean Sawyer to confirm their suitability for general credit.

 - You must take your examinations at their regularly scheduled times and location.